liatrio/gatling-maven-showcase/README.md

 * Scenarios
   * Scenarios refer to different user scenario within an app or service.
 For example, add an item to a cart:
+    1. Go to webapp
-    1. Click on shop
+    2. Click on shop
-    2. Click on category
+    3. Click on category
-    3. Click on item
+    4. Click on item
-    4. Click on add to cart
+    5. Click on add to cart
   * In that `scenario`, 5 different `requests` were made.
 Therefore, `scenarios` are essentially a group of requests that form a user story.